salex-org/hmip-go-client/README.md

 As an example, you can use [age](https://github.com/FiloSottile/age) for encryption and [sops](https://github.com/mozilla/sops) to edit the encrypted configuration.
-At runtime you can use [sops exec-env](https://github.com/mozilla/sops#passing-secrets-to-other-processes) to decrypt the configuration on the fly and pass it as environment variables only to your process.
+At runtime, you can use [sops exec-env](https://github.com/mozilla/sops#passing-secrets-to-other-processes) to decrypt the configuration on the fly and pass it as environment variables only to your process.

 With the environment set you can run the following command to get the current state: